East Ayrshire Advocacy Services

 I believe independent advocacy is important for children and young people because they have a right to be fully involved and be able to challenge decisions being made about their lives and future.
 Independent advocacy empowers young people and I’m proud that I’m able to be part of that journey.

-Vivien Lochhead
+Private: Vivien Lochhead

 Children’s Advocacy Worker